iq85k/MQTT-IR-Controller-Tasmota/README.md

 |           |-- climate
 ```

-you can nowadd your device config in climate.yaml
+you can now add your device config in climate.yaml

 Example:
 ```yaml